 Refer to Elevation 8/A6.51 for location and panel dimensions.
 Sheathing shall be 1⁄2" Cement Board behind stone veneer.
 Veneer shall be Hillcrest Stone by Old Castle Architectural, Artisan Masonry Stone, Thin Color Timber.
 Trim shall be installed as detailed in original design and shall be included of Base Bid.
-Include all required material and labor associated. - C. ALTERNATE NO. 3 LVT IN FOOD PREPARATION DRAWING SHEET A-6.01: Deduct Alternate: Replace all Homogeneous Flooring with LVT-1 and RB-1, as specified on Drawing Sheet A6.01.
+Include all required material and labor associated. - C. ALTERNATE NO. 3 LVT IN FOOD PREPARATION DRAWING SHEET A-6.01: Deduct Alternate: Replace all VCT Flooring in the Food Preparation Room with LVT-1 and RB-1, as specified on Drawing Sheet A6.01.
 Include all required material and labor associated.